 Various discounts and promotions apply.
 To pre-book a group visit, or private tour please email us on firstname.lastname@example.org.
 The email address is monitored throughout the year.

-As per current government guidance, the museum is currently closed.
 The Shipwreck Centre & Maritime Museum has achieved the Visit England COVID-19 Industry Standard.
 This confirms that we have followed the published government and industry COVID-19 guidelines, ensuring processes are in place to maintain cleanliness and aid social distancing.
-Ahead of our re-opening in May 2021 updated COVID-19 guidance will be incorporated and adhered to at all times.
-When restrictions ease, we will open with COVID-secure prodecures in place:
+The following COVID-measures are in place around the museum:

-A one-way system will be in operation throughout the museum,
+A one-way system is in operation throughout the museum,

 Handwashing and sanitising gel facilities are available,